 - Creates an atmosphere where the board is governing the organization and not senior staff

-- Allows for senior staff to grow professionally through their work in staffing committees (preparing them for the day when they will lead a not-for-profit organization)
+- Allows for senior staff to grow professionally through their work in staffing committees (preparing them for the day when they will lead a nonprofit organization)

 - Builds trust between board members that a specific committee handles the details well, and board decisions can focus on committee recommendations more quickly thus moving the organization along at a faster pace